primer/css/docs/content/getting-started/index.md

   implementation: sass-embedded
 ```

 Since Github pages is currently [locked to version `1.5.2` of `jekyll-sass-converter`](https://pages.github.com/versions/).
-There is no way to use Primer through Jekyll Sass on Github Pages.
-In this case you should look into [using the built CSS](#using-primer-css-on-a-static-site)
+If you run into errors you should look into [using the built CSS](#using-primer-css-on-a-static-site).

 ## Using Primer CSS on a static site